FAQ (and: how to get there)

-To get to the conference in time, you need to reach the ferry at Oban (to Craignure) at 16:00 (4 p.m.).
-Then, you will take the Bus leaving from Craignure (next to the ferry port, direction Fionophort @ 16:50 (it will wait for you, no need to rush from the ferry) arriving at “Lee - Ardtun” a station between Paeningaell and Bunessan at about 17:40.
-Ask the Driver to let you off at "Leob Croft", most drivers know the Croft - if not, ask for the crossing “Lee/Ardtun”, about 3 Miles before Bunessan.
+To get to the conference in time, you need to reach the ferry in Oban (to Craignure on Mull) at 15:50.
+Then, you will take the Bus leaving from Craignure (next to the ferry port, direction Fionophort @ 16:50 (it will wait for you, no need to rush from the ferry) arriving at “Lee - Ardtun” a station between Pennyghael and Bunessan at about 17:45.
+Ask the Driver to drop you at "Leob Croft", most drivers know the Croft - if not, ask for the crossing “Lee/Ardtun”, about 3 Miles before Bunessan.
 In this case you have to go back about 300 Meters.
 If coming by car, please park it behind the gate and walk down towards the buildings and meet us there.

 In order to get to Oban:

-Take a bus shuttle from Edinburgh or Glasgow airport to Glasgow Buchanan Bus Station (runs ever 20 or 30 minutes, no reservation needed).
+Take a bus shuttle from Edinburgh or Glasgow airport to Glasgow Buchanan Bus Station (runs every 20 or 30 minutes, no reservation needed).

-Take from Glasgow to Oban a coach or the train.
-You can get very cheep tickets for the bus or the trains when booked onlenine in advance.
+From Glasgow to Oban take a coach (from Buchanan Bus Station) or the train (From Glasgow Queenstreet Station).
+You can get very cheep tickets for the bus or the trains when booked online in advance.

 Even if there is just a few minutes between arrival time of bus or train there is time enough to buy your ticket for the ferry.

 Take the ferry.
 Check times and fares here: